New Reports Available in the Office 365 Admin Center

 Again, I question the accuracy of this data as there are many time periods in which our employees have read more emails than they received.
 It can possibly be explained by emails that are sent to Distribution Groups or Shared Mailboxes and have been flagged as read by the mailbox owner.

 Office Pro-Plus Usage

 This next report is the holy grail of Office 365 Usage Reporting.
 This is something that our own customers have been requesting for over 3 years and it is great to see Microsoft addressing it.

 Microsoft must have been hearing the same feedback because they have done a fantastic job of collecting and presenting this usage data.

-According to Microsoft there isn’t a way to programmatically access this information at the moment so there’s no way to combine this usage data with any other attributes.
-Hopefully this will be addressed soon and Microsoft allow us to make this information available in our own Office 365 Reporting Applications.
+According to Microsoft, there isn’t a way to programmatically access this information at the moment so there’s no way to combine this usage data with any other attributes.
+Hopefully, this will be addressed soon and Microsoft allows us to make this information available in our own Office 365 reporting software.

 More information on these reports can be found at the Microsoft Office 365 support page.